mbuesch/disktest/disktest-rawio/README.md

 [crates.io site](https://crates.io/crates/disktest-lib)

-This is the raw-I/O library crate for the [disktest](https://crates.io/crates/disktest) application.
+This is the raw I/O library crate for the [disktest](https://crates.io/crates/disktest) application.